What moves me

 There I met many musicians and soon, together with a friend and sound engineer, the idea to open an own studio was born.
 Thank you, Harald Schäuffelen.
 So "studio-westend-ton" at Augustenstraße 75 came into existence, which we ran together from 1980 until 1984, starting with TEAC-4-track up to TASCAM-16-track towards the end.

-Other recording sessions I remember well are with "Jazztones", still well known to me are pianist Ull Möck and bassist Pit Schönfeld, who later also became a good friend and life-long companion.
+Other recording sessions I remember well are with "Jazztones", still well known to me are pianist Ull Möck and bassist Peter Schönfeld, who later also became a good friend and life-long companion.

 During one of the pieces the multi-track tape broke down after 8 minutes and I spontaneously switched over to “bootlace” (stereo tape) for the mixing.
 One chorus at the end was missing, but the final theme was on tape and the recording was rescued with some post-recording finishing touches.